This

 So now you can borrow a function reference.

 There is another way to use function from antoher object.
-You can use keyword new
+You can use keyword new.

-keyword hijacks a function and forces its behavior into a different mode than a normal invocation.
+new keyword hijacks a function and forces its behavior into a different mode than a normal invocation.
 Here are the 4 special steps that JS performs when a function is invoked with new:

 - create a brand new empty object, out of thin air.